Scaffold-Stark/ss2-docs/docs/eth-stark/useDynamicContract.md

 const setGreeting = async () => {
-  // Call the method in any function await yourContract?.write.setGreeting(["the greeting here"]);
+  // Call the method in any function
+  // for eth contract
+  await yourContract?.write.setGreeting(["the greeting here"]);

+  // for starknet contract
+  await yourContract?.setGreeting(["the greeting here"]);
 };
 ```